andrewsjg/go-enigma/README.md

 # go-enigma
 A Golang implementation of an Enigma machine.
 Designed to understand how the machine worked

-Still a working in progress.
-Current status:
+Current Status:

-- Working machine without plugboard
+- Fully working machine
-- Some basic code tidy up / refactoring required
+- Potential tidy up on the rotor encoding to do
+- Print longer messages in 5 letter groups
+- Write tests for double turnover scenarios